iterative/dvc.org/content/docs/use-cases/data-registry/index.md

 [versioning of data and model files](/doc/use-cases/data-and-model-files-versioning).
 DVC also enables cross-project [reusability](/doc/start/data-and-model-access) of these <abbr>data artifacts</abbr>.
-This means that your projects can depend on data from other DVC repositories — like a **package management system for data science**.
+This means that your projects can depend on data from other repositories — like a **package management system for data science**.

 ![](/img/data-registry.png) _Data management middleware_